cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 CrypTool doesn't need administrator access rights - neither for the installation nor for the usage.

+Different language versions (localizations) can be used in parallel at one computer.

 Persistent data is written only into the CrypTool directory, into the Windows directory for temporary files (TEMP directory) or into